Indira Allegra: Background and education

-Allegra was born in Detroit, Michigan, and moved to Portland, Oregon, in the 1980s.
+Allegra was born in Detroit, and moved to Portland, Oregon in the 1980s.

-Allegra studied Biology at Yale University in the late 1990s but left and later completed an Associate of Applied Science degree in Sign Language Interpretation from Portland Community College in 2005 and a Bachelor of Fine Arts degree from the California College of Arts in 2015.
+Allegra studied Biology at Yale University in the late 1990s but left and later completed an Associate of Applied Science degree in Sign Language Interpretation from Portland Community College in 2005 and a Bachelor of Fine Arts degree from the California College of the Arts in 2015.

 Allegra has worked as a sign language interpreter, domestic violence advocate, union organizer, teaching artist, and in the service industry.

+Allegra self-identifies as a "woman of Cherokee, African and Irish descent."
+Her mother's family comes from Georgia and Mississippi.
+Allegra has said that her mother's family is "Black— descendants of mixed tribal origin from peoples along the west coast of Africa who were forced into chattel slavery on Cherokee, Chicasaw, Choctaw, Creek, Seminole, and Natchez land."
+She has said that her father's family is of Black, Native American, and European heritage, stating that they descended "from Cherokees living in Athens, Georgia and Bessemer City, North Carolina (two hours outside of Cherokee, NC)—they survived by mixing with non-Indians and learning how to assimilate into a growing, dominant white culture.
+My father’s people also come from African descendant foremothers raped by Irishmen while working on plantations and caring for white children in white homes."